Clutha helicopter disaster FAI to begin in April

 "I hope the Crown Office will make sure the families are at the very centre of this process, are kept fully informed of all developments and are treated in a compassionate and sympathetic manner.”

-A Crown Offices spokesperson said: “The investigation by the police, with officers working closely with our helicopter team has necessarily been wide ranging.
+A Crown Office spokesperson said: “The investigation by the police, with officers working closely with our helicopter team has necessarily been wide ranging.

 "It has involved the collection and consideration of a significant volume of documentation, including highly technical manuals and guidance, as well as the taking of detailed statements from witnesses, including professionals in the aviation industry.